tezuka0001/Group-DINOmics/README.md

 We use a ball as a group-relevant object in our experiments.
 * Volleyball dataset
 Annotated ball locations in the frames are available here (https://github.com/mostafa-saad/deep-activity-rec).
-Decetcted ball locations using the WASB detector (https://github.com/nttcom/WASB-SBDT) are published here (coming soon) for Weakly Supervised GAR.
+Detected ball locations using the WASB detector (https://github.com/nttcom/WASB-SBDT) are published here (coming soon) for Weakly Supervised GAR.

 * NBA dataset
 Detected ball locations using the WASB detector are published here (coming soon), as in the Volleyball dataset.